Richa0305/FirebaseLoginSignUpTutorial/README.md

 > **Note**
 > This free template covers only email/password auth.
-> For Google & Apple Sign-In, “floating card” UI, splash screens, helper classes, and more, see the **Full Firebase Auth Template** (link below).
+> For Google & Apple Sign-In, Forgot Password, Apple & Google helper classes, and more, see the **Full Firebase Auth Template** (link below).

 ---